johnmphillips/DevOpsExercise/README.md

 - ECS (i had doubts i could get this to work on free tier, so i didnt want to spend too long pursuing)
 - Best practice secrets maangement for db credentials

+There's also some manual steps (seeding the database and elasticsearch which i didnt have time to automate)

 ## Alternatives

 For improvements to this design I would suggest